 CBD College students are responsible for their own health coverage.
 The Student Affairs Department is available to provide information about health care service options.
+Personal Health insurance may be required for clinical placement.

 The school maintains a professional liability insurance policy that covers all students of CBD College.
 Students are informed that this policy does not extend to any activities that are not related to their course of studies at CBD College.